 Typical treatment options in Singapore include:

 Iselin’s disease is a rare and often misdiagnosed children’s foot condition that can impact your child’s ability to participate in daily activities.
-Understanding the causes, symptoms, and treatments is essential for detecting the problem early and seeking proper management.
-If you feel that your child may have Iselin’s disease, it is important to consult a paediatric podiatrist for an accurate diagnosis and management plan.
+Understanding the causes, symptoms, and management is essential for detecting the problem early and seeking proper help.
+If you feel that your child may have Iselin’s disease, it is important to consult a medical professional for an accurate diagnosis and management plan.

 Early intervention can help ensure your child continues to enjoy what they like to do and prevent deterioration.